 Nominations and Selections

 Finalists will be considered from among those professionals who are nominated.
-Nominations on June 22, 2019.
+Nominations will close on April 08, 2020.
 Nominees will be notified of their nomination and will receive the application materials.

 Sponsorships are a great way to support programs and to promote your business.
-To learn more about sponsorships for Albany Under 40 Awards, please contact Donna Gray at firstname.lastname@example.org.
+To learn more about sponsorships for Albany Under 40 Awards, contact Donna Gray at (229) 434-8700 or firstname.lastname@example.org.

 Sponsorships include tickets to the Albany Under 40 Awards Reception as well as recognition in Albany Under 40 Awards print and electronic media leading up to and at the event.

 In-kind sponsorships for food and beverage; media; and print production are available.